zuozhenggh/learning-library/security-library/database/data-safe/audit-database-activity/audit-database-activity.md

 11. In the **Available in Target Database** column, view the number of audit records for the `UNIFIED_AUDIT_TRAIL`.

     - There is a small number of audit records in the `UNIFIED_AUDIT_TRAIL` because your target database has just been provisioned.
-However, for an older target database where there are many more audit records, Oracle Data Safe splits up the numbers by month.
+    - For an older target database, there are probably many more audit records.
+    - Oracle Data Safe splits up the numbers by month.
 These values help you to decide on a start date for the Oracle Data Safe audit trail.

     ![Available in Target Database column](images/available-in-target-database.png "Available in Target Database column")